 - Dependant visa / entry permit who were 18 years old or above when they were issued with such visa / entry permit by the Immigration Department of the HKSAR

 - To avoid unnecessary problems, make sure that your personal information (name, gender and birth date) in the application form is identical with that shown in your identity document (e.g. for mainland applicants, the format of name is CHEN Daiwen instead of CHEN Dai Wen).

 - Email inquiries must be made by the applicant oneself using the email addresses stated in the applications.
 We will not respond to any other party's inquiry about individual applications.

 - The corresponding address in the application should be the applicant's address.

 - Personal statement and CV are required.

 - You are required to upload the updated supporting documents to facilitate quick and easy access by department for consideration.
 Supplementary document(s) can be uploaded after submitting the application.
 You may login to your application account to upload the document(s).
-The uploaded files are preferably in pdf format and preferably in one single file fitted in A4 size clear and with high enough resolution for viewing.
+The uploaded files are preferably in pdf format and fitted in A4 size clear and with high enough resolution for viewing.

 For details, please visit our Admissions webpages: